Claudia Schiffer: Acting and media

 Schiffer made her film debut in the children's movie Richie Rich (1994, as the title character's personal fitness trainer).
 She then starred opposite Dennis Hopper and Matthew Modine in The Blackout (1997).
 She then went on to appear in Friends & Lovers, Black and White (both 1999), In Pursuit, Life Without Dick (both 2001), and Love Actually (2003) in a semi-cameo role.
 Films in which Schiffer has made cameo appearances include Ben Stiller's Zoolander (2001).

-Schiffer has appeared on several talk shows such as The Oprah Winfrey Show, Larry King Live, Late Show with David Letterman, Late Night with Conan O'Brien, The Jonathan Ross Show, and sitcoms Dharma & Greg and Arrested Development.
-She made a cameo appearance in the music video for Bon Jovi's "Say It Isn't So" in 2000, and appeared in the music video for Comic Relief's 2001 charity single, Westlife's "Uptown Girl".
+Schiffer has appeared on several talk shows such as The Oprah Winfrey Show, Larry King Live, the Late Show with David Letterman, Late Night with Conan O'Brien, The Jonathan Ross Show, and sitcoms Dharma & Greg and Arrested Development.
+In 1996, she briefly interviewed movie stars like Dennis Hopper and Melanie Griffith for German television channel RTL 2.
+She made a cameo appearance in the music video for Bon Jovi's "Say It Isn't So" in 2000, and appeared in the music video for Comic Relief's 2001 charity single, Westlife's cover of "Uptown Girl", playing the role originally taken by fellow model Christie Brinkley in the 1983 Billy Joel video.

+Schiffer has hosted the French Fashion Awards, and the 1995 World Music Awards in Monaco.
+She helped present and carry the trophy with Pelé during the opening ceremonies at the 2006 FIFA World Cup.
+She also presented Prince William with a polo trophy in 2002.
+Schiffer was a judge on Fashion Fringe in 2011.

+Credited under her married name, Schiffer has executive produced a number of films that her husband has been involved in, including Kick-Ass 2 (2013), Kingsman: The Secret Service (2014), Eddie the Eagle (2015), Kingsman: The Golden Circle (2017), Rocketman (2019), Silent Night (2021), The King's Man (2021), Tetris (2023), and Argylle (2024).

+Fashion design

+In collaboration with Iris von Arnim, Schiffer launched her eponymous cashmere collection during Paris Fashion Week in March 2011.
+From 2015, she served as creative director for Claudia Schiffer Made by TSE, another women's cashmere collection.

+In 2014, Schiffer partnered with Rodenstock on an eyewear collection featuring sunglasses and optical frames for women.

+In 2017 and 2018, Schiffer worked with Aquazzura on two limited-edition "Claudia Schiffer for Aquazzura" footwear capsule collections.

+In 2020, Schiffer partnered with numerous fashion and cosmetics brands, including Frame, Bamford and Lucie Kaas, which released special limited edition and one-off pieces in celebration of her 50th birthday.